plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 *Implemented in [#7830](https://github.com/plotly/plotly.js/pull/7830).*

 `@plotly/d3-sankey` has been upgraded from 0.7.2 to 0.12.3.
-The schema and API surface for `sankey` traces are unchanged — every attribute that worked in v3 still works in v4 — but the underlying layout algorithm was rewritten upstream across these versions, so node and link positions for the same figure shift.
+The schema and API surface for `sankey` traces are unchanged, and every attribute that worked in v3 still works in v4.
+But the underlying layout algorithm was rewritten upstream across these versions, so node and link positions for the same figure shift.

 The most visible effect is that links tend to be straighter and cross each other less: the new relaxation step gives more weight to minimizing link